List of functional urban areas in New Zealand

 This is a list of functional urban areas in New Zealand, as defined by Statistics New Zealand.

-Under the Statistical standard for geographic areas 2023 and Statistical standard for geographic areas 2018, a functional urban area an urban area, rural settlement or rural statistical area where there is a major, large medium or small urban core with more than 5,000 residents.
-They may also have urban cores, satellite urban areas, rural settlements and rural hinterland ares where at least 40% of workers commute to the urban core or associated secondary urban core for work.
-Functional urban areas are based on linkages between where people live and where they work, shop, access health care, and take part in recreation activities.
+Under the Statistical Standard for Geographic Areas 2023 and Statistical Standard for Geographic Areas 2018, a functional urban area is an urban area, rural settlement or rural statistical area where there is a major, large, medium or small urban core with more than 5,000 residents.
+They may also have urban cores, satellite urban areas, rural settlements and rural hinterland areas where at least 40% of workers commute to the urban core or associated secondary urban core for work.
+Functional urban areas are based on linkages between where people live and where they work, shop, access healthcare, and take part in recreation activities.